 The court system in California treats embezzlement charges like either:

-Acts of embezzlement that involved less than $950 are treated as petty theft.
+Embezzlement acts involving less than $950 are treated as petty theft.
 Embezzlement of more than $950 will be treated as grand theft.
-Note that embezzlement may also be treated as grand theft if an individual embezzles an automobile or a firearm, even if the firearm or vehicles is not worth $950.
+Embezzlement may also be treated as grand theft if an individual embezzles an automobile or a firearm, even if the firearm or vehicle is not worth $950.

 The results of an embezzlement conviction in California generally depend on the value of the property embezzled and the accused’s previous criminal history.
 Individuals convicted of petty theft embezzlement can face misdemeanor charges that lead to: